Graduate Students

 Application Process

-Both a cover letter and resume must be submitted to digblk@psu.edu to be considered for the position.
+Submit both a cover letter and CV/resume to digblk@psu.edu to be considered for the position.
 Please include a one page cover letter with a 250-350 word statement describing your interest in working with the Center and how your experience aligns with the position.
-In your cover letter please specify which position you are applying for.
+In your cover letter, specify which position/area you are applying for.

 - $4,500 summer extension possible for continued work following a successful program year